 Patrice Chapon has been making his chocolate from "bean-to-bar" since 1985 from his workshop in Chelles, 20km north-east of Paris.

-Originally a restaurant chef then pastry chef in Deauville, Monsieur Chapon then popped over the Channel for a short stint as official ice-cream maker to the Royal Family at Buckingham Palace - he explained a lovely anecdote of the Queen Mother surprising him one day with rose petals from the royal gardens, and asked him to make a sorbet with them.
-After inspiration from Harrod's food hall, he realised his real vocation was back in France making chocolate and by 2005, he opened this second shop in Paris.
+Originally a restaurant chef then pastry chef in Deauville, Monsieur Chapon was briefly official ice-cream maker to the Royal Family.
+The Queen Mother surprised him one day with rose petals from Buckingham Palace gardens, and asked him to make a sorbet with them (see my rhubarb sorbet with rose to feel royal).

 Check out his prize-winning chocolate with a salted dome (chocolat au dôme de sel) and praline Agates.
-If you love a gooey, fudgy chocolate cake then try the VSD: Vendredi Samedi Dimanche.
-I'm not sure it will last that long, to be honest!
+For gooey, fudgy chocolate fondant cake then try the VSD: Vendredi Samedi Dimanche - but it never lasts that long!

 Chocolaterie Chapon, 69 Rue du Bac, 75007 Paris